HyperionV/diameter-viewer/README.md

 4. Adjust the detection parameters in the sidebar if needed

 5. Select a circle from the dropdown to view its properties

+## For Non-Technical Users

+This application is designed to be accessible for everyone, including non-IT users!
+Here's how to use it:

+1. **Getting Started**: Click the "Use example image" checkbox to see the app in action with a sample image
+2. **Uploading Images**: Use the file uploader at the top to add your own pictures
+3. **Finding Circles**: Circles will be automatically detected and numbered on your image
+4. **Viewing Measurements**: Click on any numbered circle to see its size details
+5. **Real-world Measurements**: If you know the scale of your image (e.g., pixels per mm), use the scale option to convert to real units
+6. **Language Option**: Switch between English and Vietnamese using the dropdown in the sidebar

 ## Parameter Tuning